allam-a/allam-a.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Ahmed Allam, and I am a postdoctoral fellow in the [smart structures & dynamical systems lab](http://www.ssdsl.gatech.edu/) at Georgia Tech.
+My name is Ahmed Allam, and I am a postdoctoral fellow in the Smart Structures & Dynamical Systems Lab ([SSDSL](http://www.ssdsl.gatech.edu/)) at Georgia Tech.
 In my work, I try to balance theory, simulations, and experiments in the fields of acoustics and smart materials.
 My research include:
 * Piezoelectric transducers modeling and design
 * Active and passive acoustic metamaterials and phononic crystals